Updated: Feb 22

 Of course, no one wants to imagine this for their closest loved one.
-But if life and death have taught me anything it is that we do not get to choose when.
+But - if life and death have taught me anything it is that - we do not get to choose when.
 We only get to choose how we will respond.
 In early March, my son and I returned to San Diego to celebrate the amazing life of a phenomenal man with a full weekend of in-person events attended by most of our closest tribe and community members.
-Like today, California fell into shelter-in-place orders on the Tuesday after our memorial weekend.
-Thus, I found myself as a lone parent without a home or a car having to navigate quarantine and a global pandemic AS WELL AS create and maintain a space in which I could mourn and grieve my loss and then be present enough of mind and body in order to be there for my son when his own grief is manifesting as anger, eg. Buying a van and spending most of our time in nature was the choice that my inner guidance system made.
+California fell into shelter-in-place orders on the Tuesday after our memorial weekend.
+Thus, I found myself as a lone parent without a home or a car having to navigate quarantine and a global pandemic AS WELL AS having to create and maintain a space in which I could mourn and grieve my loss and then be present enough of mind and body in order to be there for my son when his own grief is manifesting as anger, eg. Buying a van and spending most of our time in nature was the choice that my inner guidance system made.
 Plus, my partner and I had fantasized together about living #theRVlife and #roadschooling our son across the contiguous USA.
 We specifically discussed traveling up the west coast of the USA into the Pacific North West.
 It felt natural and important to complete the journey that my partner, Burt, and I had set out to do during this confounding time of Covid, chaos and calamity.
-And he had very much accompanied us via the Spirit world.
+And he very much accompanied us each step of the way via the Spirit world.
 Thank you for witnessing us and following along on our journey.
 You can read more in these pages about how we also cruised across the southwest and up the east coast along with how I have been healing my (and our) hearts along the way.
 To LIFE (even in the face of loss), ----C.

 Photos described (for the seeing impaired): Above photo gallery, left to right: 1.)
 A grown woman with her mouth spread wide in an 'O' as a boy child has his arms around her neck and hugs her from behind.
 They sit framing the Golden Gate Bridge, San Francisco, California, USA behind them.
 This is a selfie-photo.
 2.)
 A grown woman sits at an outdoor picnic table, with her hand gently holding her face.
 An outdoor kitchen stove with coffee/tea making pot and utensils sits on a green stove.
 A white van with its open side doors sits mid-ground.
 Red Rocks Campground, Las Vegas, Nevada, USA.
 This is a selfie-photo.
 3.)
 A woman with dark, shoulder length hair and wearing olive green shorts crouches mid-ground.
 She appears to be chopping kindling with an axe from a larger piece of wood.
 A blue camp chair and fire pit loom in the foreground as the back of the white van and a forested hillside are seen in the background.
 Outside Missoula, Montana, USA.
 Below photo gallery, left to right: 1.)
 A grown man sits on a beach, gazing directly into the camera.
 He wears a straw hat, gray shirt and a large smile on his face that can also be seen in his eyes.
 Near Tulum, Quintana Roo, Mexico.